 Sebastian and Lenore Rosica Hall

-A one-of-a-kind, state-of-the-art facility, designed to foster innovation, entrepreneurship and original research among deaf and hard-of-hearing students and their hearing peers.
+A one-of-a-kind, state-of-the-art facility, fostering innovation, entrepreneurship and original research among deaf and hard-of-hearing students and their hearing peers.

 About Sebastian and Lenore Rosica